efliks/MolarisTools/examples/QMMM/readme.txt

 This example was tested with molaris_hpc9.15, whose md5sum was 0cf32647d1aa4087689b14a2c6d2220e (because version numbers are not terribly meaningful in Molaris).

-Note that before running this example, you need to supply your own libraries for parm.lib, pdb_dictionary and solvent.opt.
+Note that in addition to amino98_custom_small.lib and evb_poll_clean.lib, you need to supply your own libraries for parm.lib, pdb_dictionary and solvent.opt before running this example.
 They are part of the Molaris package and hence cannot be attached here.

 --------------
 Mikolaj Feliks
-Fri May 20 15:37:19 PDT 2016
+Thu May 26 14:03:09 PDT 2016